vene/marseille/README.md

 (replace $ds with cdcp or ukp)

-0. Unzip the provided data in the subdirectory `data`, i.e. the path `./data/process/erule/train/` is valid.
-(Information on how to get the data coming soon...)
+0. download the data from http://joonsuk.org/ and unzip it in the subdirectory `data`, i.e. the path `./data/process/erule/train/` is valid.

 1. extract relevant subset of GloVe embeddings:
 ```